pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 #### Implementation Kit Mode
 **Step-by-step, click-level instructions**:
-- "Go to Settings â†’ XYZ â†’ turn on ABC"
+- "Go to Settings → XYZ → turn on ABC"
 - "Create this form with these fields"
 - "Create this project template with these tasks"
 - Designed for you or a VA to implement without guessing